bayinfosys/bayinfosys.github.io/library/32-training-llm.md

 The softmax function and cross-entropy loss are not specific to language models.
 These are standard techniques in machine learning, used across image classification, speech recognition, and countless other prediction tasks.
 Any model that needs to output a probability distribution over discrete classes uses similar approaches.

 What makes language models distinctive is not the mathematics but the scale (billions of parameters, trillions of tokens) and the sequential nature of the task (each prediction depends on all previous predictions).
-The core training objective remains the same: maximize the probability of observing the ground truth sequence.
+The core training objective remains the same: maximise the probability of observing the ground truth sequence.

 ## Part 2: From Base Models to Chat Models